Payneham - Felixstow

 The educational profile of Payneham - Felixstow exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational attainment in Payneham - Felixstow significantly exceeds broader benchmarks.
-As of 2021, 39.3% of residents aged 15 and above hold university qualifications, compared to 25.7% in South Australia (SA) and 28.9% in the Greater Adelaide area.
-This high level of educational attainment is led by bachelor degrees at 25.6%, followed by postgraduate qualifications at 10.1% and graduate diplomas at 3.6%.
-Vocational credentials are also prominent, with 25.4% of residents aged 15 and above holding such qualifications, including advanced diplomas (10.0%) and certificates (15.4%).
+Educational attainment in Payneham-Felixstow is higher than the broader benchmarks.
+39.3% of residents aged 15 and above have university qualifications, compared to 25.7% in South Australia and 28.9% in Greater Adelaide.
+Bachelor degrees are the most common at 25.6%, followed by postgraduate qualifications (10.1%) and graduate diplomas (3.6%).
+Vocational credentials are also prominent, with 25.4% of residents holding them, including advanced diplomas (10.0%) and certificates (15.4%).

-Educational participation is notably high, with 27.3% of residents currently enrolled in formal education as of 2021.
+Educational participation is high, with 27.3% of residents currently enrolled in formal education.
 This includes 8.5% in primary education, 7.7% in tertiary education, and 5.6% pursuing secondary education.
-As of the latest data, Payneham - Felixstow's three schools have a combined enrollment reaching 1,268 students.
-The area demonstrates above-average socio-educational conditions with an ICSEA value of 1087.
-All three schools focus exclusively on primary education, with secondary options available in surrounding areas.
-Limited local school capacity (9.1 places per 100 residents compared to the regional average of 32.8) means many families travel to nearby areas for schooling.
+The three schools in Payneham-Felixstow have a combined enrollment of 1,268 students.
+The area has above-average socio-educational conditions (ICSEA: 1087).
+All three schools focus on primary education, with secondary options available in nearby areas.
+School capacity is limited locally (9.1 places per 100 residents vs 32.8 regionally), so many families travel to other areas for schooling.

 Frequently Asked Questions - Education